michelled/weavly.org/src/resources/weavly-for-screen-reader-users-1.md

 ![This image shows the control for adjusting the speed of playback. ](/assets/media/playback-speed.jpg "Weavly playback speed")

-Once a program is created, the speed of playback can be controlled with the playback speed control.
+Once a program is created, the speed of playback can be controlled through the playback speed control.
 To adjust the speed, learners can use the left and right arrow keys on their keyboard to decrease or increase the speed.

 ## Landmarks